psyraxaus/Prosim2GSX/memory-bank/activeContext.md

 ### Primary Objectives

 1. **Modularization Implementation**
-   - Complete Phase 3 of the modularization strategy (GSX Services extraction)
+   - Complete Phase 4 of the modularization strategy (Further GSX Controller Modularization)
-   - Prepare for Phase 4 (Further GSX Controller Modularization)
+   - Prepare for Phase 5 (Refine Architecture and Improve Integration)
    - Improve separation of concerns and testability
    - Enhance error handling and resilience